3j9fkyahunqoxwqu/Android-blocker-info/README.md

 **Benefits over a firewall?**
 * Mostly none except that it reduce the traffic by itself, by intercepting the activitys directly.
+* More control, less ads and less adware.
 * Battery life.
-* More control, less ads and traffic.

 **Problems?**